Efficient caching

 Monitor your cache usage

-See how much caching is saving you in the Account page in Workbench.
+See how much caching is saving you in the Profile page in Workbench.
 The usage dashboard shows cache hits vs actual compute across different time ranges.

 See also